Pattern Hair Loss: Causes, Treatments, and Solutions for Androgenetic Alopecia in NYC

 What Is Androgenetic Alopecia?

 Androgenetic alopecia is a hair loss condition in men and women that gradually worsens.
-It’s a genetic condition inherited from both maternal and paternal sides.
+Many patients have parents with similar condition, but it is not always a case.
 The primary symptoms are hair loss, thinning, or balding on the scalp.

 Male pattern hair loss presents differently and can start earlier, around their 20s or 30s.
 Most men notice a slowly receding frontal hairline or a growing bald spot on the crown.
 Thinning may begin around the temple areas, and the hairline may develop an “M” shape.
 Eventually, the frontal hairline moves further up the scalp.
 In other men, a bald spot grows to encompass most or the entire top of the head.
 The exact pattern and severity of hair loss vary.